In the Budget 2020 report, the government introduced three new fiscal rules:

 On 23 September 2019, winding up orders were made against Thomas Cook Group plc and associated companies.
 The court appointed the Official Receiver as the liquidator.
 We will announce the implications of this decision on the public finances in due course.

 On 15 January 2020, the government provided an update on Flybe and outlined an upcoming review of regional connectivity.
 As part of this work and ahead of the March Budget, HM Treasury reviewed Air Passenger Duty (APD).
 We will announce the implications of this decision on the public finances in due course.

 On 29 January 2020, the government announced that from 1 March 2020, the Northern Rail franchise would be taken into public ownership.
 We will announce the implications of this decision on the public finances in due course.

 On 16 May 2018, the government announced that from 24 June 2018, London North Eastern Railway (LNER) would take over the running of East Coast Mainline services.
 On 31 August 2018, we announced that LNER would be classified to the public non-financial corporations sub-sector, effective from 14 February 2018.
 We will announce the implications of this decision on the public finances in due course.

 Sale of railway arches

-On 11 September 2018, Network Rail announced it had agreed terms for the sale of its Commercial Estate business in England and Wales.
+On 11 September 2018, Network Rail announced they had agreed terms for the sale of their Commercial Estate business in England and Wales.
 On 4 February 2019, the National Audit Office confirmed that Network Rail had completed a £1.46 billion sale of its commercial property portfolio consisting of approximately 5,200 properties across England and Wales, mainly railway arches.

 Public sector net debt at the end of February 2019 and the central government net cash requirement in February 2019 were each reduced by an amount equivalent to the cash received by central government from the sale.